litmuschaos/litmus/README.md

 ![architecture summary](/images/litmus-control-and-execution-plane-overview.png)

-At the heart of the platform are the following chaos custom resources. embedded within a Workflow object that can string together one or more experiments in a desired order.
+At the heart of the platform are the following chaos custom resources:

-Chaos is orchestrated using the following Kubernetes Custom Resource Definitions (**CRDs**):

 - **ChaosExperiment**: A resource to group the configuration parameters of a particular fault.
 ChaosExperiment CRs are essentially installable templates that describe the library carrying out the fault, indicate permissions needed to run it & the defaults it will operate with.
 Through the ChaosExperiment,  Litmus supports BYOC (bring-your-own-chaos) that helps integrate (optional) any third-party tooling to perform the fault injection.

 - **ChaosEngine**: A resource to link a Kubernetes application workload/service, node or an infra component to a fault described by the ChaosExperiment.
-  It also provides options to tune the run properties and specify the steady state validation constraints using probes.
+  It also provides options to tune the run properties and specify the steady state validation constraints using 'probes'.
 ChaosEngine is watched by the
-  Chaos-Operator and reconciles it (triggers experiment execution) via runners.
+  Chaos-Operator, which reconciles it (triggers experiment execution) via runners.

 The ChaosExperiment & ChaosEngine CRs are embedded within a Workflow object that can string together one or more experiments in a desired order.